stephenberry/repe/README.md

 JSON Layout: `Header array | Optional User Data | Body value`

+- Where JSON elements are delimited by new lines `\n`

 # Header

 The header is sent as an array of `[version, error, notification, user_data, method, id]`.
 No elements are optional, but the `id`  may be `null`.